 Another great thing about these fritters is just how versatile they are.
 You can:

-- eat them by themselves with a dipping sauce of your choice
+- Eat them by themselves with a dipping sauce of your choice.
+How about some vegan edamame hummus?

 and so much more!
 Whenever I make vegan zucchini fritters, I always make a couple extra to store in the fridge for meal prep because once they’re ready, you can construct such a huge variety of healthy and easy meals with them.
 They’re great for either breakfast, lunch or dinner, and for bringing along to party tables as a starter or side dish.